Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 Step 1.
 Navigate to Nexus Dashboard Admin console.

 Step 2.
-Click on Infrastructure Tab.
+Click on the System Settings tab.

 Step 4.
-Based on the deployment model and use-case edit the External Service Pools, and associate the persistent IP addresses to the Management or Data interfaces.
+Based on the deployment model and use-case, edit the External Service Pools and associate the persistent IP addresses to the management or data interfaces.

 Graphical user interfaceDescription automatically generated